CI/CD Practical Guide (Part 2): Complete Guide to Using and Building GitHub Actions and Self-hosted Runner

 });

-// Leave a comment to notify
+// Post a comment notification

 await github.rest.issues.createComment({